 Step 2: Adjust your settings for comment images

-To do so, go to Settings > Discussions in your WordPress dashboard.
+To do so, go to Settings > DCO Comment Attachment in your WordPress dashboard.

 At the bottom of the page, you can also specify which file types are allowed for uploads, which is important for a few reasons.

-First of all, you’ll notice that a few of the file types don’t work that well.
-For instance, animated GIFs don’t play, so it would be pointless to support that.
-In addition, you don’t want to accept files types that aren’t relevant to your blog or business.
+First of all, you don’t want to accept file types that aren’t relevant to your blog or business.
 As an example, a technical support team for a software company probably doesn’t need to accept audio clips.

 So, go ahead and choose the file types you would like to permit.
+The plugin groups these into categories such as images, audio, video, documents, spreadsheets, text files, archives, code files, and more, with individual extensions available inside each category.
 After that, don’t forget to save your changes.

 Step 3: Test out the comment images and other attachments